slazav/graphene/Readme.md

 list, but not an array.
 For filters 1..15 this data is not stored.

 If a filter returns false value (`0`, `off`, `false`) data point will be skipped.

-For faster operations all flters share a single TCL interpreter.
-One should be aware of this fact when writing filters.

 Simple example:
 ```